tomaskala/website/content/posts/overlay-network-configuration.md

 ## IP routes

-Finally, IP routes are set so that all packets for the *Home subnet* are routed via the *Home gateway*.
+Finally, IP routes are set so that all packets for the home subnet are routed via the home gateway.